 The Lobby has a small seating area in a circular seating arrangement.
 No attendant is assigned to the Lobby.
 You must wait until one walks by or use a call button to request one.

 Having power outlets at the seating area is a nice touch.
 Normally after takeoff a table is placed in the center of the seating area.
-On my flight the table was missing because the mechanism to secure it to the floor malfunctioned.
+On this flight the table was missing because the mechanism to secure it to the floor malfunctioned.
 Without a table there wasn’t much room to put drinks and snacks.

 After dinner I watched a movie before asking the flight attendant to make the bed while I changed into the pjs.